c2FmZQ/c2FmZQ/README.md

 The server needs at least two pieces of information: the name of the directory where its data will be stored, and a passphrase to protect the data.
-The passphrase _can_ be read from a file, otherwise the server will prompt for it when it starts.
+The passphrase can be read from a file or retrieved with an external command, otherwise the server will prompt for it when it starts.

 For TLS, the server also needs the TLS key, and certificates.
+They can be read from files, or directly from letsencrypt.org.

 ### Connecting the Stingle app to this server